Skip to main content

 Step 2.
 Import hda module

-In a Python script import the needed functions:
+In a Python script, import the needed functions from the hda module:

 from hda import Client, Configuration